jliszka/jliszka.github.com/_drafts/climbing-the-probability-distribution-ladder.md

 }
 {% endhighlight %}

 Now this is what the Poisson distribution is really about.
+Why?
 The time between events in a Poisson process follows the exponential distribution.
-So if you wanted to know how many events will happen in, say {%m%}\lambda{%em%} seconds, you could add up inter-event timings drawn from the exponential distribution until you get to {%m%}\lambda{%em%}.
+So if you wanted to know how many events will happen in, say {%m%}\lambda{%em%} seconds, you could add up inter-event timings drawn from the exponential distribution (which has mean 1) until you get to {%m%}\lambda{%em%}.
 That's exactly what the code above does.
-The exponential distribution has mean 1, so you would expect to get {%m%}\lambda{%em%} events on average.

 But why does the exponential distribution model the time between events in the first place?
-In a rigorous sense, the exponential distribution is the most natural choice for this.
+In a rigorous sense, the exponential distribution is the most natural choice.
 First of all, it produces values between 0 and {%m%}\infty{%em%} (in the parlance, it has "support" {%m%}[0, \infty){%em%}), which makes sense for modeling timings between events.
 And second, of all the distributions with support
 {%m%}[0, \infty){%em%}, the exponential distribution is the one that makes the fewest additional assumptions —